wavecon/wavestack/docs/content/en/iam/role_mng.md

 Select the Roles you wish to grant the Users and confirm it by clicking the blue Save-Button.

+- ga-admin: User can access this Project in [WKE][wvst-wke] and see, create, update and delete Clusters
+- ga-viewer: User can access this Project in [WKE][wvst-wke] and see Clusters
+- os-creator:
+- os-heat_stack_owner:
+- os-load-balancer_member
+- os-member: User can access this Project in Openstack and see, create, update and delete Resources.
+- os-reader:

 ![](/assets/iam/roles/roles-new-select-roles.png)

 Finally you will be forwarded back to the Authorization-Overview.
 You should see that the selected Users have now the chosen Roles in that Project.